ilotterytea/maxon/README.md

 Maxon Petting Simulator source code release.
 The game is built on Rust and uses [the Bevy game engine](https://bevyengine.org).
 [Previously it used Java/LibGDX.](https://github.com/ilotterytea/maxon/tree/2c54c6e7590d86159e2e44368caa760945d041cd)

+## Prerequisites

++ `discord_game_id` file in the `/config` folder, which contains the Application ID that can be obtained from the application created in [Discord Developer Portal](https://discord.com/developers/applications).

 ## Building
 To compile this project you will need [Rust](https://www.rust-lang.org) and at least 10 GB of free space .
 Copy the repository, open it via terminal (or Command Prompt, PowerShell) and do what you need to do: